Urigo/angular-meteor/packages/angular2-meteor/README.md

 Angular 2 heavily relies on some polyfills (`zone.js`, `reflect-metadata` etc).
 There are two ways to add them:
-- Add `import 'angular2-meteor-polyfills'` at the top of every file that imports Angular 2;
+- Add `import 'angular2-meteor-polyfills'` at the top of ts-file that is loaded first;
 - Add `barbatus:angular2-polyfills` package.
 Since it's a package, it's loaded by Meteor before any user code.

 Please, don't forget to add a main HTML file (can be `index.html` or with any other name) even if your app template consists of one single tag,